The Mi electric toothbrush is far from a bad toothbrush and is certainly not bad value.

 - App and tracking data are not great

-- Battery life worse than expected
+- Battery life is worse than expected

 - Better value options exist (see other choices)

-3. Where is the best place to buy the Xiaomi Mi electric toothbrush?
+Where to buy the Xiaomi Mi toothbrush

 A well established brand within Asia, Xiaomi is slowly increasing its presence within the UK and Europe.